UWC-Innovation-Hub/MayibuyeAppleBox/.github/ISSUE_TEMPLATE/initiation-task.md

 name: Initiation Task
 about: Use this template for project kickoff and resource allocation
 title: "[INITIATION] - Project kickoff and resource allocation"
-labels: Project Initiation
+labels: ''
-assignees: KaylynFritz, AyeshaBoomgaard
+assignees: AyeshaBoomgaard, KaylynFritz

 ---